 CymaBay Therapeutics, Inc. is focused on developing therapies to treat metabolic diseases with high unmet medical need, including serious rare and orphan disorders.
-Arhalofenate, our lead product candidate, is being developed for the treatment of gout.
+Arhalofenate, our lead product candidate, is being developed for the treatment of gout, the most common form of inflammatory arthritis.
 Arhalofenate has successfully completed five Phase 2 clinical trials in patients with gout and consistently demonstrated the ability to reduce gout flares and reduce serum uric acid (sUA).
 Gout flares are recurring and painful episodes of joint inflammation that are triggered by the presence of monosodium urate crystals that form as a result of elevated sUA levels.
 We believe the potential for arhalofenate to prevent or reduce flares while also lowering sUA could differentiate it from currently available treatments for gout and classify it as the first potential drug in what we believe could be a new class of gout therapy referred to as Urate Lowering Anti-Flare Therapy (ULAFT).
-Arhalofenate has established a favorable safety profile in clinical trials involving over 1,000 patients exposed to date.
-We are currently planning to hold an end of phase 2 meeting with the FDA in the second half of 2015 to review the results of our completed studies and to discuss the design of a phase 3 program for arhalofenate.
+Arhalofenate has established a favorable safety profile in clinical trials involving over 1,100 patients exposed to date.
+We have an end of phase 2 meeting with the FDA scheduled for the third quarter of 2015 to review the results of our clinical studies and to discuss the proposed design of a phase 3 program for arhalofenate.

 Our second product candidate, MBX-8025, demonstrated favorable effects on cholesterol, triglycerides and markers of liver health in a Phase 2 clinical trial in patients with mixed dyslipidemia.
-We are planning to pursue development of MBX-8025 in a number of orphan diseases in which these attributes could be beneficial, such as homozygous familial hypercholestorolemia (HoFH), primary biliary cirrhosis (PBC) and severe hypertriglyceridemia (SHTG).
-We also believe that MBX-8025 could have utility in the treatment of the more prevalent, but high unmet need, indication of nonalcoholic steatohepatitis (NASH).
-We have obtained orphan-drug designations for MBX-8025 in both HoFH and severe Frederickson type I or V hyperlipoproteinemia, and may pursue such designations in other indications as well.
+We are pursuing development of MBX-8025 in a number of orphan diseases in which these attributes could be beneficial, such as homozygous familial hypercholesterolemia (HoFH) and primary biliary cirrhosis (PBC).
+We also believe that MBX-8025 could have utility in the treatment of severe hypertriglyceridemia (SHTG) and the more prevalent, but high unmet need, indication of nonalcoholic steatohepatitis (NASH).
+We have obtained orphan-drug designations for MBX-8025 in both HoFH and SHTG (Frederickson type I or V hyperlipoproteinemia).

 In April 2015, we initiated a Phase 2 pilot study for MBX-8025 in patients with HoFH for which we expect to have data by the end of 2015.
 The primary objective of this study is to evaluate the effect of MBX-8025 on Low Density Lipoprotein Cholesterol (LDL-C).
-In addition, we are reviewing plans to potentially move MBX-8025 forward in a Phase 2 clinical study for patients with PBC.
-We anticipate the study would enroll approximately 100 patients into groups receiving either placebo or 50 or 200 mg of MBX-8025, once daily.
-The primary endpoint would be reductions in alkaline phosphatase, a biomarker that has been used as a surrogate marker of improvement (efficacy measure) for other drugs tested in PBC.
-Secondary assessments in the study would examine signs and symptoms of PBC, including fatigue and pruritus.
+In addition, we are preparing for the initiation of a 12-week double-blind, placebo controlled Phase 2 study using MBX-8025 in patients with PBC in the fourth quarter of 2015.
+We anticipate the study to enroll approximately 75 patients receiving either placebo or one of two doses of MBX-8025, once daily.
+The primary endpoint is the reduction in serum alkaline phosphatase, an accepted biomarker of PBC.
+Secondary endpoints include cardinal symptoms of PBC, such as pruritus and fatigue.